-St. Augustine College identifies and evaluates the success of students using a broad range of criteria, aligned and consistent with the mission of the institution and driven by the Higher Learning Commission (HLC) Criterion Four accreditation guidelines focused on Teaching and Learning: Evaluation and Improvement below:
+St. Augustine College identifies and evaluates the success of students using a broad range of criteria, aligned and consistent with the mission of the institution and driven by the Higher Learning Commission (HLC) Criterion Four accreditation guidelines focused on Teaching and Learning: Evaluation and Improvement as indicated below:

 Criterion Four.
 Teaching and Learning: Evaluation and Improvement

-4.A The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.
+4.A.
+The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.